EmanuelCaires/twobrothers/README.md

 ## Description
 WEREPAIR.IO is an online platform specializing in selling smartphones, phone cases, and replacement parts.
 The website provides a seamless shopping experience with categorized product listings, a user-friendly cart system, and secure payment processing.
 It features a responsive design, ensuring accessibility across desktops, tablets, and mobile devices.

+## User Experience (UX)

+### Target Audience
+Identify the intended users of the platform, such as smartphone users, tech enthusiasts, and individuals looking for replacement parts.

+### User Stories
+- As a user, I want to easily find and purchase smartphones and accessories.
+- As a user, I want to track my orders and receive updates.

+### Design Choices
+Summarize design decisions, such as color schemes, typography, and layout choices that enhance user experience.

 ## Features
 - **User Authentication**: Secure login and signup functionality.
 - **Browse Products by Categories**: Phones, cases, and replacement parts.